 Counties We Serve

 Trichter & LeGrand, P.C. can provide DWI defense in all Texas counties.
 Our team of aggressive Texas DWI Lawyers have the skills and experience to fight for your rights — no matter where you are in Texas.
-We believe in doing whatever it takes to achieve a favorable outcome that serves both fairness and justice.
+We believe in doing whatever it takes to achieve a favorable outcome that serves both fairness and justice so trust our DWI defense attorney.
 If you’ve been wrongly arrested for DWI and need a Texas DWI Lawyer, call Trichter & LeGrand at (713) 524-1010.

 DWI Arrests by the Numbers